Contextual Bandits with Packing and Covering Constraints: A Modular Lagrangian Approach via Regression: Lagrangian framework for

 To characterize the regret rate in part (b), consider the paradigmatic regime when $R(T,\delta) = \tO(\sqrt{\Psi\cdot T})$ for some parameter $\Psi$ that does not depend on $T$. \footnote{Here and elsewhere, $\tO\rbr{\cdot}$ notation hides $\log(Kdt/\delta)$ factors when the left-hand side depends on both $T$ and $\delta$.} Then the right-hand side of \refeq{eq:thm:main-0} becomes $\tO\rbr{ \Psi^{\nicefrac{1}{4}}\cdot T^{3/4}}$.

-\begin{remark} When $B>\Omega(T)$ and the margin $\zeta>0$ is a constant, the guarantee in \cref{thm:main}(a) can be improved to zero constraint violation (with the same regret rate).
-The algorithm is modified slightly, by rescaling the budget parameter $B$ and the consumption values $c_{t,i}$ passed to the algorithm, and one need to account for this rescaling in the analysis.
+\begin{remark} When $B>\Omega(T)$ and the margin $\zeta>0$ is a constant, the guarantee in \cref{thm:main}(a) can be improved to zero constraint violation, with the same regret rate. \footnote{\asedit{Here, zero constraint violation happens with high probability rather than almost surely.
+Some recent work on the special case of online bidding under constraints \citep[\eg][]{Feng-www23,Autobidding-colt24} achieves zero constraint violation almost surely even when the algorithm must continue till time $T$. }} The algorithm is modified slightly, by rescaling the budget parameter $B$ and the consumption values $c_{t,i}$ passed to the algorithm, and one need to account for this rescaling in the analysis.
 See \cref{app:zero} for details. \end{remark}

 The two guarantees in \cref{thm:main} can be viewed as ``theoretical interfaces" to \LagCBwLC framework.
 We obtain them as special cases of a more general analysis (\cref{thm:main-detailed}), which is deferred to the next section.
 The main purpose of these guarantees is to enable applications to regression oracles (\cref{sec:CB}) and also to the switching environment (\cref{sec:shifts}, via \cref{thm:main-detailed}).
 An additional application --- to bandit convex optimization, which may be of independent interest --- is spelled out in \cref{app:BCO}.